 - LSACE-Community Based Education

-Community Based services provide students with classroom and community experiences that will provide opportunities for students to find their talents and gifts and contribute to their environment by giving to others.
-Students in the Community Based Education strand will increase their independence, supporting increases in confidence and advocacy.
-The exploration of post-graduation living options, recreation/leisure activities, and the development of personal and social skills are included in this strand.
+Community Based services provide students with classroom and community experiences that invite students to find their talents and gifts and contribute to their environment by giving to others.
+Students in the Community Based Education strand increase their independence, confidence, and self-advocacy in the community.
+This strand emphasizes the exploration of post-graduation living options, recreation/leisure activities, and the development of personal and social skills.
 The program offers sessions from 9:30-2:45, Monday through Friday.
-Most students participate in partial day sessions for 2-4 days per week.
+Most students participate in partial day sessions for 2-3 days per week.

 - LSACE-Career Exploration and Work Experience

-Career Exploration and Work Experience services will provide classroom and community experiences that will support students with identifying a career/work path that is attainable.
-Students will identify needed skills for the world of work and receive direct skill instruction and practice of those skills to prepare them for work.
-This could include career/technical classes, vocational instruction, and integrated/supported employment exploration.
-The program offers sessions from 7:45-10:45 and 11:45-2:45, Monday through Friday.
-Students participate in either morning or afternoon sessions for 2-3 days per week.
+Career Exploration and Work Experience services provide classroom and community experiences that emphasize identifying a career/work path that is attainable, the skills needed for the world of work, and opportunities to learn and practice those skills.
+This could include opportunities and instruction such as career/technical classes, vocational instruction, and integrated/supported employment exploration.
+The program offers sessions from 7:45-10:45 and 12:00-3:00, Monday through Friday.
+Most students participate in either morning or afternoon sessions for 2-3 days per week.

 - LSACE-College and Industry Readiness

-College and Industry Readiness services will support students who have chosen a career path and are preparing for public community college, technical trade school/industry education, or four-year colleges/universities.
-Students will continue to work on academic skills, interpersonal relationships, application and acceptance process, and possible participation in the program supporting their college/industry path.
-The program offers sessions from 7:45-10:45 and 11:45-2:45, Monday through Friday.
-Students participate in either morning or afternoon sessions for 2-3 days per week.
+College and Industry Readiness services support students who have chosen a career path and are preparing for community college, technical trade school/industry education, or four-year colleges/universities.
+This pathway emphasizes discrete academic skills, interpersonal relationships, application and acceptance process, and possible participation in the program supporting their college/industry path.
+The program offers sessions from 7:45-10:45 and `12:00-3:00`, Monday through Friday.
+Most students participate in either morning or afternoon sessions for 2-3 days per week.

-A natural step toward adulthood involves leaving the extended hours per day of an academic high school schedule and entering a schedule that consists of less in class time per week.
 Services could be accessed anywhere from one to six semesters depending on when a student meets the exit criteria.
-The goal of transition services are to bridge towards a student’s goals as soon as possible.
-Transition programming services are structured to gradually fade out, and adult services (outside agency services) fade in.
-It is the parent/family’s responsibility to initiate and engage in adult services.
-Students are exited from LSACE when the first of the following occurs: 1.) the student has the skills and abilities to meet their post-secondary goals or 2.) the student reaches the end of the semester of their 21st birthday, or 3.) the student no longer chooses to participate.
+The goal of transition services is to bridge towards a student’s goals.
+Transition Services Programs are thus structured to gradually fade out, and adult services (outside agency services) fade in.
+While case managers can provide resources and information, it is the parent/family’s responsibility to initiate and engage in adult services.
+Students are exited from the Transition Services Program when the first of the following occurs: 1.) the student has the skills and abilities to meet their post-secondary goals* or 2.) the student reaches the end of the semester when their 21st birthday occurs, or 3.) the student no longer chooses to participate. (*Students on modified state standards or EEOs, continue to remain eligible for 18-21 services beyond meeting their post-secondary goals.)

-Transition Services start and end dates follow the St. Vrain Valley School District calendar for 12th graders.
+Transition Services Program start and end dates follow the St. Vrain Valley School District calendar for 12th graders.
 Days and times of attendance vary, based on a student’s tailored program designed with individual identified transition needs in mind.
-Most students receive a minimum of 5 hours and a maximum of 21 hours of services per week.
-Students who attend closer to the full 21 hours generally have more significant needs and are focused on improving community based independent living skills.
-Hours of support for all students will naturally decrease as students demonstrate proficiency and move toward adulthood.
+Most students receive between 2 hours and 15 hours of services per week.
+Students who attend more hours generally have more significant needs and are focused on improving community based independent living skills.
+Hours of support will decrease as students demonstrate proficiency and move toward adulthood.
+The student’s last day of 18-21 services should look like their first day of adult services.

-LSACE operates the Community Based Education programs from 9:30am-2:45pm and the Career and College/Industry Readiness programs from 7:45-10:45 and 11:45-2:45.
-Most students attend 2-4 days per week for a morning or afternoon session based on needs.
-It is highly recommended that parents partner with outside agencies to engage in adult services during times when the student is not at LSACE.
+To this end, it is highly recommended that parents partner with outside agencies to engage in adult services during times when the student is not engaged in the 18-21 Transition Services Program.
 The district will be as collaborative as possible to support the student’s access to both service models.

 Transportation is provided by the school district to and from school.
 When appropriate, students may access public transportation via RTD, Via, or Call-n-Ride for work experiences.